juliend2/obs-overlay-mgr/overlay-manager/README.md

 retries the WebSocket every 2s, so you don't have to touch the Browser Source in OBS afterwards.

-**Port 8081**, not 8000, so it doesn't collide with `testfeed/`'s PHP dev server if you're running both at once.
+**Port 8081**, not 8000, so it doesn't collide with `testfeed/`'s dev server if you're running both at once.

 Verified end-to-end: `GET /`, `/manager`, `/overlay.html`, a `POST /save`, and — via a throwaway raw-socket test client speaking the handshake and